Mali Elephant Project

-- The project’s success in building strong community solidarity owes much to the personal qualities and skills of the field manager who is from the region.
-Indeed, the project team was entirely Malian and this meant that it was able to continue even during the conflict period.
+- The project’s success in building strong community solidarity owes much to the personal qualities and facilitation skills of the field manager who is from the region.
+Indeed, the project team was entirely Malian and although this meant they might not have been the most experienced, qualified or capable on paper, their capacity was built progressively and it meant that it was able to continue even during the conflict period.

 - Community leaders have played a key role in the project and have exercised their influence to help stigmatise poaching.
 For example, leaders have issued edicts stating that the killing of elephants amounts to stealing from everyone.
 This is a powerful message in a culture where being labeled a thief is a disgrace.

 - Building on existing methods and systems and not trying to introduce new activities or systems has been a big factor.
-Rather the focus has been on the governance and the way existing activities are conducted.
+This has enabled local people to contribute their knowledge and ideas to the solution.
+The focus has been on the governance and use of existing “assets”; and the way existing activities are conducted.

-Supporting existing national policy and legislation has also been a factor: the CBNRM system is well grounded in law.
-Mali’s decentralisation legislation gives local communities legitimate rights to manage and protect their natural resources.
+The use of national policy and legislation has also been a factor.
+The CBNRM system is well grounded in law, as Mali’s decentralisation legislation gives local communities legitimate rights to manage and protect their natural resources.
 Although Mali’s decentralisation legislation has been generally deemed something of a failure, the project has made the most of it.